 February 20, 2018

 At the plant sale, we will offer high-quality vegetable, herb, and perennial flower seedlings that have been sustainably-grown in our greenhouses using organic practices.
 Our staff have been cultivating the seedlings in our greenhouses since January.
-In 2017, we grew 15,000 seedlings; in 2018, we are projected to grow 23,000 seedlings.
+In 2017, we grew 15,000 seedlings; in 2018, we are growing nearly 25,000 seedlings.
 Half of these are given free-of-charge to our school and childcare center gardens; the other half will be sold to the public through the plant sale.